Co-Parenting Vs. Parallel Parenting

 For instance, it is easier to create schedules when children are young.
 A teen might develop preferences and want to spend more time with friends.

 To consider all that has to go into a parenting plan, using a mediator, attorney, or parenting coordinator is a good idea.
 If a couple can work out their parenting plan with the help of a mediator, they will spend less time in court.
-An experienced mediator can help identify details that might get overlooked, work out how to balance conflicting schedules, and will help keep the whole process on track and focused on a healthy end goal.
+An experienced mediator can identify overlooked details, balance conflicting schedules, and keep the process on track.

 Whether you choose to co-parent, establish parallel parenting, or something in between, a parenting plan can be modified should the need arise.
-The experience and child centered services at Birt Law can provide the constructive guidance and practical advice needed to create an effective parenting plan that works specifically for you and your children.
-Call us at 630-891-2478 for a free 15 minute introduction call or to schedule a more in depth consultation.
+The experience and child centered services at Birt Family Law can provide the constructive guidance and practical advice needed to create an effective parenting plan that works specifically for you and your children.

 About the Author